 9. History of Greece and Israel (Repost)

-A historical comparison between Greece and Israel that highlights the absurdity of holding Israel to standards no one applies to other small, ancient-rooted nations in the Mediterranean.
-This is an especially good article if you want to try my tactic of comparing countries.
-If you start a conversation by talking about Greece, the listener may preach Greeks reclaiming their land as righteous before they even realize you’re also talking about Zionism.
+This historical comparison between Greece and Israel highlights the absurdity of holding Israel to standards no one applies to other small, ancient-rooted nations in the Mediterranean.
+This is an especially good article if you want to try my tactic of NOT talking Israel, then showing the double standards.
+If you start by talking about Greece, most people will preach Greeks reclaiming their land as a righteous act… before they realize you’re describing Zionism.

 10. The Day the Mufti Died (Repost)